james-roden/ArcGIS-Create-Graticule-Tool/README.md

 </div>

 *(Left)Initial map extent.
 (Centre)15 minute (0° 15" 0') created graticule in WGS84 data frame.
 (Right)The same graticule in UTM36N data frame.*

-## Methodology
-* Extract extent, lower left, and upper right from MapDocument objects active data frame
-* Construct coordinate variables using previous step outputs for Fishnet tool
-* Run Fishnet tool to create grid
-* Run 2 codeblock functions to label each line either latitude or longitude, and include degrees and direction
-* Finally densify so there are enough intermediate vertices to allow graticule lines to 'curve' when projected